 Nash has held the title of assistant director of the Central Region since March.
 It is not just a job for her ….
 It is more of a labor of love.

 “The best part of this is that is changes every day as there’s a chance to work with a little bit of everything,” she said.
 “We’re here to cater to all of league’s needs across 13 stats, 1,000 teams and more than 300,000 players.
-It is all about customer service, working closely with the volunteers of each league and team in regards to tournament play, eligibility, marketing, compliance and sponsorship.
+It is all about customer service, working closely with the volunteers of each league and team in regards to tournament play, eligibility, compliance, sponsorship and marketing that is done with the help of a digital marketing agency online.

 There isn’t a true typical day,” she added.
 “We’re catering to the many different needs of our region … talking to league presidents, doing paperwork for player eligibility and getting ready for own events and the Central Region tournaments in late July-early August as well as the World Series in mid-August.”